speters217/pokemonGen3AutoRNG/README.md

 11. Make a save state, stop the lua script, and catch that Pokemon!

 How it works:
 The script will progress until the desired frame.
 Meanwhile it is periodically making save states.
 The frequency of the save states depend on how large the desired frame is, and increases as it draws nearer.
 Once the desired frame is reached, the script inputs the trigger button to encounter the Pokemon.
 Then, the stats of the Pokemon are searched in the method text file to find the Pokemon that was found.
 If the Pokemon was not the desired one, the frame error is calculated (difference between frame of actual Pokemon and desired Pokemon) and a new target frame is created.
 The latest save state before this frame is then loaded.
-This process repeats until the desired Pokemon is achieved.
-Note that 0-3 reloads are expected.
+This process repeats until the desired Pokemon is encountered.
+Note that 1-3 reloads are expected.
 Once the desired Pokemon is reached, the game will pause and the Pokemon's stats will be displayed.

 Troubleshooting:
 - If the lua script fails to run completely, you may need to replace the dll files for lua that are in or above the lua directory.